vacuumlabs/firebase-transactions/README.md

 This is not a subtle issue; it's HUGE!
 You may spend months by happy hacking with Firebase and just a few days before initial release of your cool app, you may find out there is literally NO WAY how to secure the thing!
-Anyways, how would you secure

 ## Firebase-Transactions in a nutshell
 - Client wants to do some transactional job
-- Instead of directly manipulating Firebase, client 'submits' transaction.
-More precisely, client writes transaction-descriptor-object into a specific Firebase 'collection'.
+- Instead of directly manipulating Firebase, client 'submits' action-descriptor.
+This object describes what action client intends to do; more specifically, the object contains name of the action and data, that are passed to the appropriate server-side handler (Flux-like-ness of such design is not accidental :) ).
+Action-descriptor is pushed by client to the specific Firebase ref.
 - The server spots new transaction-descriptor and look for a correct handler
 - Once handler finishes doing transaction, the client is notified